 [When Jokowi ran for governor of Jakarta in 2012, his running mate was a Christian: Basuki Tjahaja Purnama, known by his Chinese nickname, Ahok.
 After Jokowi became president in 2014, Ahok served as governor until he was accused of blasphemy—a move seen as an effort to remove him from power.
 He was sentenced to two years in prison in May 2017, prompting concerns for protecting democratic principles in the nation.
 The person who altered a video of Ahok speaking to make it look like he insulted the Qur’an was also convicted, in his case of violating information technology laws, as reported by Reuters.
 Despite that, in March Indonesia’s Supreme Court rejected Ahok’s appeal to review the conviction.]

-The new anti-terror law expands the power of Indonesia's military and police to take further actions against potential terrorists and those spreading radical ideology.
-Under the law, the Indonesian National Police can conduct pre-emptive arrests and detain people for being members of a group declared a terrorist organization.
-The law also expands the role of the Indonesian armed forces into domestic security.
+The new antiterror law expands the power of Indonesia’s military and police to take actions against potential terrorists and those spreading radical ideology.
+Under the law, the Indonesian National Police can conduct preemptive arrests and detain people for being members of a group declared a terrorist organization.
+The law also expands the role of the Indonesian armed forces in domestic security.

-In the weeks following Surabaya, government forces used their expanded power under the new bill to arrest dozens of suspected terrorists across the country.
-On June 22, Aman Abdurrahman, an Indonesian recruiter for the Islamic State, was sentenced to death for his role in inspiring the Surabaya bombers.
+Government forces have used their expanded power under the new bill to arrest dozens of suspected terrorists across the country.
+In June, Aman Abdurrahman, an Indonesian recruiter for the Islamic State, was sentenced to death on charges of inspiring the Surabaya bombers.
 The country last conducted a terror-related execution a decade ago.
 Days later, the police said they foiled two planned terrorist attacks, killing three suspects.

 “President Widodo promoted the importance of a stronger state capacity to respond to radicalism,” said Rafiqa Qurrata A’yun, a lecturer in the department of criminal law at the University of Indonesia.

-Others believe that the new law mostly addresses the concerns of human rights groups, but worry about other shortcomings.
+Some believe that the new law mostly addresses the concerns of human rights groups but worry about other shortcomings.

 “The passed law seems to be more receptive to human rights principles compared to the first draft bill,” said Abdil Mughis Mudhoffir, a Ph.D. candidate in politics at the University of Melbourne’s Asia Institute.
-“Unfortunately, this new law still promotes the security approach that will not be effective and even counterproductive in addressing religious radicalism.”
+“Unfortunately, this new law still promotes the security approach that will not be effective and [will be] even counterproductive in addressing religious radicalism.” —Religion News Service